ReMatching Dynamic Reconstruction Flow: Introduction

 \section{Introduction}

 This work addresses the challenging task of novel-view dynamic reconstruction.
 That is, given a set of images of a dynamic scene evolving over time, the task objective is to render images from any novel view or intermediate point in time.
-Despite significant progress in dynamic reconstruction \citep{Lombardi2021SIGGRAPH, Fridovich2023CVPR, yunus2024recent}, effectively learning dynamic scenes still remains an open challenge.
-The main hurdle arises from the typically sparse nature of multi-view inputs, both temporally and spatially.
-While tackling sparsity often involves incorporating some form of prior knowledge into the dynamic reconstruction model - either from a physical prior such as rigidity \citep{sorkine2007rigid}, or learnable priors derived from large foundation models \citep{Ling2024CVPR, Wang2024ARXIV} - the optimal scheme for integrating these priors without compromising the fidelity of model reconstructions remains unclear.
+Despite significant progress in \rev{recent years} \citep{Lombardi2021SIGGRAPH, Fridovich2023CVPR, yunus2024recent}, effectively learning \rev{representations} of dynamic scenes still remains an open challenge.
+The main hurdle arises from the typically sparse nature of multi-view inputs, both temporally and spatially. \rev{To address this, prior knowledge is often incorporated} - either from a physical prior such as rigidity \citep{sorkine2007rigid}, or \rev{data-driven} priors derived from large foundation models \citep{Ling2024CVPR, Wang2024ARXIV}. \rev{However, existing approaches struggle with an inherent trade-off: while priors improve generalization, they often compromise reconstruction fidelity by failing to match exactly the given input.
+In turn, designing a method that effectively integrates priors without sacrificing high-fidelity reconstructions remains unresolved.}

-To address this issue, this paper presents the \ShortName framework, a novel approach for designing and integrating deformation priors into dynamic reconstruction models.
-The \ShortName framework has three core goals: i) suggest an optimization objective that aims at achieving a reconstruction solution that is closest to satisfying the prior regularization; ii) ensure applicability to various model functions, including time-dependent rendered pixels or particles representing scene geometry; and, iii) provide a flexible design of deformation prior classes, allowing more complex classes to be built from simpler ones.
+To address this issue, \rev{we introduce} the \ShortName framework, a novel approach for designing and integrating deformation priors into dynamic reconstruction models.
+The \ShortName framework has three core features: i) \rev{optimization objective that aligns reconstruction solutions with prior regularization as closely as possible, without sacrificing fidelity;} ii) ensured applicability to various model functions, including time-dependent rendered pixels or particles representing scene geometry; and, iii) provide a flexible design of deformation prior classes, allowing more complex classes to be built from simpler ones.